Odin-SMR/qsmr/Settings/q_fields.rst

    A scalar value.
 Determines the maximum spacing (in degrees) of the angular grid used for pencil beam calculations.
 This value sets the spacing between the lower and upper boresight direction.

-FMODE
-   An integer.
-The frequency mode.
-See L1B ATBD for definition of existing frequency modes.

 FOLDER_ABSLOOKUP
    A string.
 Full path to folder containing the different versions of absorption